Momentum-PT-Team-3/momentum-pt-team-3.github.io/_posts/2021-11-12-getting-started-with-python.md

       - [Complete Form](https://forms.gle/MHkQnbX35i2KVjsq9)

       - Complete items 1-5 in [Python Problem Set 1](https://classroom.github.com/a/FCrhDObm)
-            i.
-Click the link for the assignment, which will create a personal fork of the assignment for you.
+            - Click the link for the assignment, which will create a personal fork of the assignment for you.
-            i.
-In your terminal, go to the repository where you keep your assignment.
+            - In your terminal, go to the repository where you keep your assignment.
-            i.
-Run `git clone <url from your personal repo created in 1>`
+            - Run `git clone <url from your personal repo created in 1>`
-            i.
-When you have written your code, do
+            - When you have written your code, do
                   - `git add .`
                   - `git commit`
                   - `git push`